OpenBionics/Robot-Hands/README.md

 robot hands and myoelectric prosthetic devices, that can be easily reproduced using off-the-shelf materials.

-This repository contains all the necessary files, to replicate our robot hands
+This repository contains all the necessary files, to replicate our robot hands.

 For more information visit [OpenBionics.](http://www.openbionics.org/)